-Walter L. Harris, 61 - Vice Chairman of Alliant Insurance Services, Inc. and President of its wholly-owned subsidiary, T&H Group, Inc. ("Alliant"), an insurance brokerage firm, since December 2010.
-Prior to December 2010, Mr. Harris served as President and Chief Executive Officer of Tanenbaum-Harber Co., Inc., now known as T&H Brokers, Inc. and a wholly-owned subsidiary of Alliant.
+Walter L. Harris, 62 - Independent consultant since June 2013.
+From December 2010 until June 2013, he was Vice Chairman of Alliant Insurance Services, Inc. and President of its wholly-owned subsidiary, T&H Group, Inc. ("Alliant"), an insurance brokerage firm.
+Prior to December 2010, Mr. Harris served as President and Chief Executive Officer of Tanenbaum-Harber Co., Inc., now known as T&H Brokers, Inc. ("T-H").
 He has been a director of the Company since 2004.